Best health insurance in Canada for 2024

 What is travel health insurance?

-Travel health insurance is a type of medical insurance that provides coverage for medical expenses and emergencies when an individual is traveling outside of their home country.
+Travel health insurance is a type of medical insurance that provides coverage for medical expenses and emergencies when an individual is travelling outside of their home country.
 It offers protection against unforeseen events such as illness, injury, accidents, or medical treatments needed while abroad.

 This extended health insurance coverage includes medical care, hospitalization, prescription medications, emergency medical evacuation, and in some cases, trip cancellation or interruption.
 It fills the gap left by the provincial Canadian health insurance plans by providing coverage for medical costs incurred outside of Canada.